 Procurement (including buying, replenishment, and negotiation)

-- Establish long-term contracts with suppliers; negotiate price and quantity terms to ensure adequate supply of products at a reasonable price.
+- Establish business relationships with suppliers; negotiate price and quantity terms to ensure adequate supply of products at a reasonable price.

 - Determine new products to sell to customers based off of market trends.

 - Negotiate deals and allowances to generate additional revenue